Gui-Yom/native-jdktools/README.md

 | -H:+AllowJRTFileSystem        | The most important of all to allow it to work.
 Allows including `jdk.internal.jrtfs`. |
 | -Djdk.image.use.jvm.map=false | Can probably be replaced to use the `jimage` native library but I don't know how.     |

-More options could probably be used at build time and at runtime but this is a good start. `--gc=epsilon` should be removed if the final goal is to compile a über codebase.
+More options could probably be used at build time and at runtime but this is a good start.

 ## Compiling